The center of the asymptotic Hecke category and unipotent character sheaves: Introduction

 \begin{conjecture}[Lusztig {\cite[\S10]{Lusztig2015}}] Let $W$ be a non-crystallographic finite Coxeter group and let $c$ be a cell in $W$.
 The $S$-matrix of $\UCh_W^c$ is equal to the Fourier matrix $F_W^c$ from \cite{lus94-exotic, malle94}.
 In particular, the number of simple objects of $\UCh_W^c$ is equal to the number of unipotent characters supported in $c$. \end{conjecture}

+The conjecture provides a \emph{uniform} categorification — and thus deeper meaning — of the ad hoc constructions of unipotent characters and the Fourier transform for non-crystallographic finite Coxeter groups.
+In fact, since unipotent characters are so important invariants of a group, maybe one can actually consider the categories $\UCh_W^c$ as ``truncated spetses'' for finite Coxeter groups.
+Following this idea, the actual spetses for finite Coxeter groups may be obtained as the center of the homotopy category of the Hecke category, which would fit in the work of Ben-Zvi--Nadler \cite{BenZvi2015}.
+Of course, the real spetses idea concerns complex reflection groups.
+A Hecke category for complex reflection groups still needs to be discovered, but once it is discovered one may proceed along the same path.

-The conjecture provides a \emph{uniform} categorification—and thus deeper meaning—of the ad hoc constructions of unipotent characters and the Fourier transform for non-crystallographic finite Coxeter groups.
-Moreover, the Fourier transform matrix for the big cell for $H_4$ given by Malle \cite{malle94} is not yet known to be an $S$-matrix of a modular tensor category: the conjecture provides, for the first time, a precise candidate.
+Finally, the Fourier transform matrix for the big cell for $H_4$ given by Malle \cite{malle94} is not yet known to be an $S$-matrix of a modular tensor category: the conjecture provides, for the first time, a precise candidate.
+This may have implications in other fields (like physics) as well.